-These Divided Walls by Fran Cooper takes a look at the occupants of a Parisian apartment block to reveal secrets about them and the city.
+These Dividing Walls by Fran Cooper takes a look at the occupants of a Parisian apartment block to reveal secrets about them and the city.

 What’s it about?

 In a forgotten corner of Paris stands a building.

 Within its walls, people talk and kiss, laugh and cry; some are glad to sit alone, while others wish they did not.
 A woman with silver-blonde hair opens her bookshop downstairs, an old man feeds the sparrows on his windowsill, and a young mother wills the morning to hold itself at bay.
 Though each of their walls touches someone else’s, the neighbours they pass in the courtyard remain strangers.

 Into this courtyard arrives Edward.
 Still bearing the sweat of a channel crossing, he takes his place in an attic room to wait out his grief.